 Marketing of Power

-1. To the maximum extent practical, the employees of UBS AG and UBS Warburg Energy LLC (jointly UBS Companieswill operate separately from the employees of Portland General Electric Company ("PGE").
+1. To the maximum extent practical, the employees of UBS AG and UBS Warburg Energy LLC (jointly “UBS Companies”) will operate separately from the employees of Portland General Electric Company ("PGE").

 2. All market information shared between PGE and UBS Companies will be disclosed simultaneously to the public.
 This includes all market information, including but not limited to, any communication concerning power or transmission business, present or future, positive or negative, concrete or potential.
 Shared employees in a support role are not bound by this provision, but they may not serve as an improper conduit of information to non-support personnel.